-utilize the checklist below, as appropriate in the circumstances:
+In the event of a serious injury or illness, the program leader or host institution representative should utilize the checklist below, as appropriate in the circumstances:

 Assist the participant in finding appropriate medical care in a hospital/clinic that has been identified as competent.
 Assess the extent and severity of the injury/illness, usually by talking with the physician treating the participant.
 Keep a log that will include notes regarding the circumstances leading up to the injury/illness, the outcome of any discussions with the attending physician, notes from conversations with others who were present when the injury/illness took place, and the course of the medical treatment as it progresses.
-Contact the Office of International Education and Development at App State and speak with the appropriate staff person to brief him/her on the participant's condition.
+Contact OIP at App State and speak with the appropriate staff person to brief him/her on the participant's condition.
 Participant's privacy is respected at all times.
 Explain to the other participants that the injured person is being cared for and caution them about speculative communication.
 Advise them to wait until reliable information is available before contacting others about the incident.
-Depending on the severity of the injury/illness, the staff person in the Office of International Education and Development contacts the participant's designated emergency contact.
+Depending on the severity of the injury/illness, the staff person in OIP contacts the participant's designated emergency contact.

-In the event of a serious injury or illness, the program leader or host institution representative should it develops and brief the Office of International Education and Development staff.
+Continue to receive updates from the attending physician monitoring the emergency situation as it develops and brief OIP staff.
 In some cases, the participant may need to be evacuated in order to receive appropriate medical treatment.
 All students have insurance to cover medical evacuation.
-The Office of International Education and Development staff may inform other campus officials, including the Dean of Students, the student's academic dean, and other appropriate App State officials as soon as possible.
+OIP staff may inform other campus officials, including the Dean of Students, the student's academic dean, and other appropriate App State officials as soon as possible.
 If it appears necessary, the App State International Crisis Response Team will be activated.
 If appropriate, the App State International Crisis Response Team develops a communication document to be utilized by all personnel involved, and the App State's Chief Communications Officer issues a press release to inform the media and the App State community and keeps all interested parties updated on the situation.
 Provide appropriate information and reassurances to other App State study abroad program participants.
-In the unfortunate case of the death of a participant, the protocol for Death of a Program Participant or University Personnel is activated (see page 35).
+In the unfortunate case of the death of a participant, the protocol for Death of a Program Participant or University Personnel is activated.